IBM-Blockchain-Archive/marbles/README.md

 # Use Marbles

 1. If you are at this step, you should have your environment setup, blockchain network created, marbles app and chaincode running.
 Right?
 If not look up for help (up the page, not literally upwards).
-1. Open up your favorite browser and browse to [http://localhost:3001](http://localhost:3001) or your Bluemix www route.
+1. Open up your favorite browser and browse to [http://localhost:3001](http://localhost:3001) or your IBM Cloud www route.
     - If the site does not load, check your node console logs for the hostname/ip and port marbles is using.

 1. Finally we can test the application.
 Click the "+" icon on one of your users in the "United Marbles" section